minio/docs/aws-sdk-go-with-minio-server.md

 # AWS Go SDK for Minio Server

 `aws-sdk-go` is the official AWS SDK for the Go programming language.
-In this recipe we learn how to use `aws-sdk-go` with Minio server.
+In this recipe we will learn how to use `aws-sdk-go` with Minio server.

 ## 1. Prerequisites